shaik1002/biggitlabbomb/doc/development/database/batched_background_migrations.md

 Batched background migrations are executed in a context of a Sidekiq process.
 The usual Sidekiq rules apply, especially the rule that jobs should be small and idempotent.
-Ensure that in the case where your migration job is retried, data integrity is guaranteed.
+Make sure that in case that your migration job is retried, data integrity is guaranteed.

 See [Sidekiq best practices guidelines](https://github.com/mperham/sidekiq/wiki/Best-Practices)